gavinmcfarland/plugma/README.md

 # Plugma

-> This is a work in progress
+> This is a work in progress, it may not work as expected

 Plugma is a CLI to simplify creating Figma plugins.